nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 - `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 - `edit 2 n/Betsy Crower t/seller` Edits the name of the 2nd person to be `Betsy Crower` and updates the 2nd person's user type to `seller`.
 - `edit 2 n/Betsy Crower pr/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing properties.
+- `edit 2 i/Living.png:living room` Edits 2nd person to only have `Living.png` and removes all other images.

 ### Locating persons by name: `find`